-- An employee of the Association, or a Close Relative of an employee, may not be a Committee Member. - 37.5 No Committee Member may take office until they have agreed to and signed the Association's code of conduct for Committee Members. - 37.6 The Committee shall assess annually the skills, knowledge, diversity and objectivity that it needs for its decision making and what is contributed by the Committee Members by way of annual performance reviews.
-The Committee must be assured that any Committee Member who has continuous service on the Committee of nine years or more and who is seeking re-election is able to demonstrate his/her continued effectiveness as a Committee Member before he/she may stand for re-election. - 37.7 Each of the Committee Members shall, in exercising his/her role as a Committee Member, act in the best interests of the Association, its tenants and service users and will not place any personal or other interests ahead of his/her primary duty to the Association; and, in particular, must:- - 37.7.1 seek, in good faith, to ensure that the Association acts in a manner which is in accordance with its objects. - 37.7.2 act with the care and diligence which it is reasonable to expect of a person who is managing the affairs of another person. - 37.7.3 in circumstances giving rise to the possibility of a conflict of interest between the Association and any other party: - put the interests of the Association before that of the other party, in taking decisions as a Committee Member; - 37.7.3.2 where any other duty prevents him/her from doing so, disclose the conflicting interest to the Association and refrain from participating in any discussions or decisions involving the other Committee Members with regard to the matter in question - 37.7.4 ensure that the Association complies with any direction, requirement, notice or duty imposed on it by the Charities and Trustee Investment (Scotland) Act 2005. - 37.8 The Committee can require that a Committee Member who is being investigated for a potential breach of the Association's Code of Conduct for Committee Members take leave of absence and not attend any meeting in his or her capacity as Committee Member until the Committee has completed its consideration of the potential breach.
+- 37.6 The Committee shall assess annually the skills, knowledge, diversity and objectivity that it needs for its decision making and what is contributed by the Committee Members by way of annual performance reviews.
+The Committee must be assured that any Elected Committee Member seeking re-election to the Committee, or Appointed Committee Member seeking to continue as a Committee Member, who has continuous service on the Committee of 9 years or more is able to demonstrate his/her continued effectiveness as a Committee Member before he/she may stand for re-election or continue as an Appointed Committee Member. - 37.7 Each of the Committee Members shall, in exercising his/her role as a Committee Member, act in the best interests of the Association, its tenants and service users and will not place any personal or other interests ahead of his/her primary duty to the Association; and, in particular, must:- - 37.7.1 seek, in good faith, to ensure that the Association acts in a manner which is in accordance with its objects. - 37.7.2 act with the care and diligence which it is reasonable to expect of a person who is managing the affairs of another person. - 37.7.3 in circumstances giving rise to the possibility of a conflict of interest between the Association and any other party: - put the interests of the Association before that of the other party, in taking decisions as a Committee Member; - 37.7.3.2 where any other duty prevents him/her from doing so, disclose the conflicting interest to the Association and refrain from participating in any discussions or decisions involving the other Committee Members with regard to the matter in question. - 37.7.4 ensure that the Association complies with any direction, requirement, notice or duty imposed on it by the Charities and Trustee Investment (Scotland) Act 2005. - 37.8 The Committee can require that a Committee Member who is being investigated for a potential breach of the Association's Code of Conduct for Committee Members take leave of absence and not attend any meeting in his or her capacity as Committee Member until the Committee has completed its consideration of the potential breach.
 When on such leave of absence, the Committee Member will not be entitled to receive minutes and/or documents in his or her capacity as a Committee Member relating to the business of the Association.